agektmr/ProjectTabManager/README.md

 Worry no more!
 Project Tab Manager (PTM) helps you solve those problems!

+**Go [Chrome Web Store and install it](https://chrome.google.com/webstore/detail/project-tab-manager/iapdnheekciiecjijobcglkcgeckpoia) if you want to try it out!**

 ## Getting Started
 Here's the first thing you should do to get started with PTM.